Tudat/tudat/tutorials/tudatFeatures/mathTools/integrators.rst

 - :literal:`relativeErrorTolerance` defines the relative error tolerance.
 - :literal:`absoluteErrorTolerance` defines the absolute error tolerance.

-Using a numerical integrator to propagate an orbit
+Using a Numerical Integrator to Propagate an Orbit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The numerical integrators described in this page are commonly used to propagate the orbit of spacecraft and celestial bodies.
 The reader is referred to :ref:`tudatFeaturesIntegratorSettings`, which discusses the how the numerical integrator fit in the simulator framework of Tudat.